Javadocs

 In the dialog that opens, select a scope: a set of files or directories for which you want to generate the reference.

-In the Output directory, specify the folder to which the generated documentation will be placed.
+In the Output directory, specify the folder where the generated documentation will be placed.

 From the Visibility level list, select the visibility level of members that will be included in the generated documentation:

-Private: include all classes and members.
+Public: include only public classes and members.
 The level corresponds to the

 You can specify a locale (for example